GatorShan/Tragopogon-Methylation-Project/bismark_analysis/README.md

 | Time | 1d 8h 52m | 3h 49m | 6h 20m |
 | Results | C methylated in CpG context:    82.6% C methylated in CHG context:    65.4% C methylated in CHH context:    9.1% C methylated in unknown context (CN or CHN):    14.2% | C methylated in CpG context:    81.5% C methylated in CHG context:    63.8% C methylated in CHH context:    8.9% C methylated in unknown context (CN or CHN):    13.8% | C methylated in CpG context:    78.7% C methylated in CHG context:    62.6% C methylated in CHH context:    9.7% C methylated in unknown context (CN or CHN):    16.1% |

+**After talking with Bob, we prefer to use a more conservative mapping paramter**

+**I would suggest you proceed cautiously.
+More is not always better, especially if reads are being misplaced.
+This is up the user and dependent on the questions you are asking.
+In general, we mostly take a very conservative approach**